 Prior to launching Mayvin, James had a brief but prize-winning stint in theatre production, worked his way up to be a general manager in a commercial photo agency, and was invited to be a senior consultant at Roffey Park for four years.
 Between 1995 and 2006 he had a consulting business with clients including Barclaycard, the Metropolitan Police Service, Surrey County Council, Thus and the University of Cambridge.

 He created the Navigator Men’s Development Programme and won acclaim for his work on the Metropolitan Police’s ‘gender agenda’, an area of specialism that became the focus of his doctoral research at the University of Bath, which he completed in 2009.
-As a result of this he was invited to be a research fellow at Hult Ashridge Executive Education, where he is also a faculty member of the doctorate in organisational change.
+As a result of this he was invited to be a research fellow at Hult Ashridge Executive Education, where he is also now an adjunct Professor of Practice in Leadership and Management and a faculty member of the doctorate in organisational change.